Cephalotaxus: Phytochemistry

 Cephalotaxus species produce cephalotaxine, an alkaloid.
 Parry et al 1980 provides evidence that cephalotaxine is a phenylethylisoquinoline.
 However, they also find this genus to be unable to incorporate cinnamic acid into cephalotaxine, and incorporation of cinnamic acid is usually a step in phenylethylisoquinoline syntheses, throwing the phenylethylisoquinoline theory in to question.

+Phylogeny

+Molecular studies place Cephalotaxus as the most basal member of the Taxaceae, having a very ancient divergence from them during the late Triassic.
+Historically, it was placed as the only member of the family Cephalotaxaceae, due to strong morphological differences from other members of Taxaceae, but major authorities consider the family synonymous with Taxaceae.

 Extant species

 The taxonomy of Cephalotaxus is difficult, because the species have been defined using characteristics that intergrade with each other, such as the length and shape of needles, bark, and stomatal band color.
 Cephalotaxus species have often been separated geographically rather than morphologically.

+Fossil record

+The oldest fossils of Cephalotaxus are known from the Eocene of Heilongjiang in northeast China and the Messel Pit of Germany.
+The youngest fossils of Cephalotaxus in Europe date to the Pliocene, and remains are also known from the Miocene of western North America.